 Blue Box Recycling

-Single stream means that paper materials no longer need to be separated from commingled materials - they can all be mixed together.
+Single Stream Recycling means that paper materials no longer need to be separated from commingled materials – they can all be mixed together.
 Please do not use plastic grocery bags to hold or separate your recycling.
-At this time our County Recycling center does not accept plastic shopping bags.
+Our County Recycling center does not accept plastic shopping bags.
 They will end up in the landfill if you put them in your blue box.
 Supermarkets and stores will recycle bags properly.

 Electronics are not accepted in the recycling bin